Data Security Best Practices

 Don’t just assess vendors once.
 Monitor their security posture continuously.
 Tools like SecurityScorecard provide external risk ratings.
 Also monitor for your vendors’ exposed credentials – a breached vendor is often how attackers reach you.

 Deploy MDM (Mobile Device Management) for company-owned and BYOD devices.
 Enforce device encryption and remote wipe capabilities.
 Restrict app installations to approved sources.
 Update mobile security policies as threats evolve.
+For remote teams specifically, see our guide to data protection for remote working.

 Email is the primary delivery mechanism for phishing and malware.
 Deploy email filtering to catch the obvious threats.
 Use email encryption for sensitive communications.
 Train employees to verify unexpected requests, especially those involving money or credentials.